Grant Writing 101

 Budget Narrative

 This is a companion piece to your line-item budget.
-The budget narrative is also another opportunity to highlight organizational credibility.
-Not all funders request a budget narrative, but it can be a helpful tool to write the proposal narrative.
+Not all funders require a budget explanation, but it can be helpful when writing the proposal.

-- Organize your narrative in the same order as your line-item budget.
+- Arrange your narrative in the same order as your line-item budget.

-- Express fringe benefits as a percentage of staff salaries.
+- Show fringe benefits as a percentage of staff salaries.

-- Tie expenses back to your goals and objectives.
+- Connect all expenses to your goals and objectives.

 - Provide figures from competitive bids for any large expenses, like equipment.